 BMO® Mobile Banking Frequently Asked Questions

-BMO Mobile Banking uses encryption to keep your information secure and confidential and does not store any confidential information (or cookies) on your mobile device.
-Additionally, BMO Mobile Banking does not send any confidential security information about you or your accounts to or from your mobile device.
+BMO Mobile Banking uses encryption to keep your information secure and confidential and does not store any confidential information on your smartphone.
+Additionally, BMO Mobile Banking does not send any confidential security information about you or your accounts to or from your smartphone.

-With BMO Mobile Banking, no confidential information is ever stored on your mobile device.
+With BMO Mobile Banking, no confidential information is ever stored on your smartphone.

-Note: Do not use notepad programs or your address book to store your mobile banking password(s) on your mobile device.
-Commit your password(s) to memory to prevent theft.
+Note: Do not use notepad-type programs, applications or your address book to store your BMO debit or card number(s) or BMO Mobile Banking password(s) on your smartphone.

-No. BMO Mobile Banking employs special security features to ensure the data sent to your mobile device is free from malicious software like viruses.
+No. BMO Mobile Banking employs special security features to ensure the data sent to your smartphone is free from malicious software such as viruses.

-Phishing emails and texts are fake messages trying to get you to reveal your customer account information.
+Phishing emails and texts (also known as smishing) are fake messages that try to get you to reveal your banking information.

-With ANY type of mobile banking service you should follow these guidelines:
+- With ANY type of online or mobile banking service you should follow these guidelines: